 Identifying and recommending appropriate deletions (e.g., to remove repetitive, irrelevant, or otherwise superfluous material) and additions (e.g., to fill gaps in content or strengthen transitions between sections)

-Personally, I refer to this level of editing as "developmental" because it feels the least likely to be confused with another name.
+Personally, I refer to this level of editing as "developmental" because it feels the one least likely to be confused with another name.
 (Using "substantive" or "structural" might allow it to be confused with "stylistic," and so on.)

 This is by far the trickiest stage of editing to pin down.
 Also called stylistic editing, line editing is sometimes included in developmental editing and other times included in copy editing, which doesn't help matters at all.
 Even Editors Canada says, "Stylistic editing is editing to clarify meaning, ensure coherence and flow, and refine the language.
 [It] is often done as part of a structural edit or copy edit rather than as a separate step."

 Tasks that Editors Canada's Professional Editorial Standards lists for this type of editing include:

 Improve paragraph construction, sentence construction, and word choice to more effectively convey meaning

 Revise sentences, paragraphs, and passages to resolve ambiguities, ensure logical connections, and clarify the meaning or intention